What Are Illicit Drugs?

 Crystal Meth

-Meth is a form of methamphetamine that has a glass or rock-like appearance.
+Meth is an illegal drug classified as a Schedule II substance.
 It affects the central nervous system and is highly addictive.
 Meth has side effects that are similar to other stimulants, like cocaine.

 The effects are usually felt quickly and last several hours after use.
 Meth is an illegal drug classified as a Schedule II substance.